Green wood creative seating course (6 Days)

 All tools and green wood are provided.
 There is a charge for slab seat materials, or for woven seating materials of usually between £15 - £30 depending on the size of the piece you make.
 Tea, coffee and sweet things are provided.
 Please bring your own lunch.
-There are a variety of options when it comes to accommodation, ranging from basic camping on a local farm with easy walking distance, to campsites, b+b's and very local holiday cottages for rent.
-Please contact me for more details.
+Further details of local accommodation can be provided.

 Easy - Cancellation and a full refund can be obtained up to 2 weeks before the course starts